pushkar100/nodeRESTapi/README.md

-# NODE REST API FOR A SIMPLE TODO APP
+# Node REST API

-A simple REST API server that helps maintain users and their todos.
+A simple REST API server built using NodeJS that helps maintain users and their todos.
 Created using NodeJS and Mongoose (Express framework and uses JSON Web Tokens for authentication)

 **Routes**:
 1. POST `/users`: Creates a user